Other Sourdough Breads,

 1. Scoop 180g of sourdough starter (6.3 oz) into a large mixing bowl.

-2. Add 9g of salt (0.4oz) and 335g of warm or room temp water (11.8 oz) directly to your bowl with the sourdough starter and stir vigorously to dissolve all solids then add the drained fruit.
+2. Add 9g of salt (0.4oz) and 335g of warm or room temp water (11.8 oz) directly to your bowl with the sourdough starter and stir vigorously to dissolve all solids.

 3. Add 415g Wholemeal Bread flour (14.6 oz) to the wet ingredients and mix well to combine.